2 4 0 T U R B O . C O M

 These Stainless Steel Braided PTFE Brake & Clutch Hoses can handle 3000 psi.

 If you prefer a hard line like this below, you'll need to flare the pipe.
-So you'll need a flaring tool or someone who can flare brake line.
-This hard pipe is the same as brake line, but normally this clutch line is larger than typical 3/16 inch (4.75 mm) brake line you have one your 240, although you CAN use 3/16 inch if you like.
+So you'll need a flaring tool or someone who can flare this line.
+This hard pipe is very similar to brake line, but normally this clutch line is larger than a typical 3/16 inch (4.75 mm) brake line you have on your 240 brakes.
+The photo below compares the clutch hose to a 240 brake line.
+The larger size pipe (shown below on the MC) is 6 mm hydraulic pipe.

-If you use 3/16 inch brake line, you can use this flare fitting fitting at the master cylinder (1 needed): https://www.belmetric.com/double-flare12x1df475.html.
+It would be possible to use small 3/16 inch brake line.
+If you do, you can use this flare fitting fitting below at the master cylinder.
+Select DOUBLE/INVERTED and 4.75MM (1 needed).

-Then on the other end of the hard line, which will transition to a flexible line, you can use a similar fitting, except in my opinion this end should be flared as a bubble flare.
+Then on the other end of the hard line, it should transition to a flexible line.
+You can use a similar fitting, except in my opinion this end should be flared as a bubble flare (which is normally used in Volvo brake lines).

-This fitting can then be mated to an adapter, which will adapt the 12 x 1.0 mm flare fitting to an AN -3 hose end.
+This fitting above can then be mated to an adapter, which will adapt the 12 x 1.0 mm flare fitting to an AN -3 hose end fitting.

 This one will do it (1 needed): https://www.summitracing.com/parts/cst-sbh8069.

-So then the flexible hose will be AN -3 high pressure hose like this (3 feet):
+HOSE: So then the high pressure flexible hose in size AN -3 can be like this:

 https://www.summitracing.com/parts/aer-fcc0303